'S Out: Synopsis

+Richard and Eddie go camping out in Wimbledon Common to avoid losing a £50 bet.
+Eddie has brought the tin opener but Richie has forgotten the tins.
+How will they survive?

+Plot

 To avoid losing a £50 bet, Richie and Eddie must spend a week camping out in Wimbledon Common.
 When they arrive, they notice their selected spot is covered in dog excrement – to which Richie says that they cannot camp there as they are "not French".
 After moving one step further away, Richie prepares to set up camp, then admonishes Eddie for forgetting to bring the tin opener.
 Eddie shows that he has actually brought the opener, then Richie realises that he forgot to bring the tins.

 Fortunately Eddie has brought along a delicious packet of chocolate Hobnobs, which he refuses to share with Richie.
 A fight breaks out which includes Richie getting a tent pole in his eye, and the biscuits end up being flung into a nearby polluted pond.
 Richie then tries to punch Eddie in the face but ends up getting punched in the crotch and then in the face by Eddie, the fight ends with the pair knocking each other out.
 While drying some of the wet Hobnobs over a fire they debate the existence (and edibility) of Wombles; when Eddie spots a hedgehog (which he believes to be Great Uncle Bulgaria) the two try to kill it using a tent pole as a blowgun with pub darts as missiles.
 When Richie is hit by the darts (the first hitting him in the back of the head & the second attaching his hand to a rock) he demands the blowgun from Eddie so he can exact revenge.
 However, he only worsens his situation by swallowing a dart after blowing inwards.
 When Eddie manages to get it out and the dart once again hits Richie, Richie becomes enraged and throws it into the polluted pond.